sbarham/dsrt/README.md

 # Neural DSRT: Neural dialogue systems for humans

 Neural DSRT (pronounced *dessert*) is a high-level neural dialogue systems API, written in Python and running on top of familiar deep-learning (DL) and machine-learning (ML) libraries like [Keras](https://github.com/keras-team/keras), [TensorFlow](https://github.com/tensorflow/tensorflow), and [scikit-learn](https://github.com/scikit-learn/scikit-learn).
-Its key purpose is *to enable rapid development and experimentation* in a burgeoning field otherwise bereft of high-level libraries for rapid-prototyping and experimentation.
+Its key purpose is *to enable rapid development and experimentation* in a burgeoning field otherwise bereft of high-level libraries with busy researchers in mind.

 Read the documentation at [Keras.io](https://keras.io).